HAWC with Gammapy#

 The HAWC data is largely private.
 However, in 2022, a small sub-set of HAWC Pass4 event lists from the Crab nebula region was publicly released.
 This dataset is 1 GB in size, so only a subset will be used here as an example.

-Once the data has been reduced to a MapDataset, there are no differences in the way that HAWC data is handled with respect to data from any other observatory, such as H.E.S.S. or CTA.
+Once the data has been reduced to a MapDataset, there are no differences in the way that HAWC data is handled with respect to data from any other observatory, such as H.E.S.S. or CTAO.

 HAWC data access and reduction#